debdeepsanyal/Seeker-Agent/README.md

 streamlit run main.py
 ```

 and, that's all!
 Executing the above few lines in your terminal opens up a functional and user-friendly interface, which gets all your done in a few clicks.
+Ensure putting in your actual API keys in the 5th line of the terminal commands above!

 ### Key Features 📌
    - **No Hassle** - All the task that you want, in single clicks.
 No squinting of eyes around the screen to find the option which gets your work done, it's easier than you think.